 Bellevue PSOT provides medical, psychological, social, and legal services to survivors of torture.

 Intake meetings with new clients enable us to assess individual needs and connect you with the appropriate specialists and services.

-As we have an extensive waiting list, if you are looking for only one or two of our services, you may well advised to seek services from an affiliated community-based organization.
+If you are looking for only one or two of our services, you may well be advised to seek services from an affiliated community-based organization.